John Hunter Nemechek

 John Hunter Nemechek (born June 11, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 42 Toyota Camry XSE for Legacy Motor Club.
+He competes full-time in the NASCAR Cup Series, driving the No. 42/40 Toyota Camry XSE for Legacy Motor Club and part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing and the No. 5 Toyota Tundra for Tricon Garage.

 He is the son of NASCAR driver Joe Nemechek and was the 2012 champion in the Allison Legacy Series.